caddyserver/website/src/docs/markdown/automatic-https.md

 When on-demand TLS is enabled, a TLS handshake may trigger maintenance for the relevant certificate.
 If no existing certificate is available, this process slows down only the initial TLS handshake while a certificate is obtained in the foreground; all other handshakes will not be affected (except those waiting on the same certificate).
 If an existing certificate can be used, the handshake will complete immediately, and maintenance (i.e. renewal) will happen in the background.

 You can enable it using the [on_demand](/docs/json/apps/tls/automation/on_demand/) property in your TLS automation config, or the [on_demand Caddyfile subdirective](/docs/caddyfile/directives/tls#syntax).
-Note that enabling on-demand TLS is separate from configuring how it works.
-To prevent abuse, you should specify rate limits and/or an endpoint that Caddy can query to ask if a certificate is allowed to be obtained for a hostname.
+Note that enabling on-demand TLS is separate from configuring how it works. **Important:** To prevent abuse, you should specify rate limits and/or an endpoint that Caddy can query to ask if a certificate is allowed to be obtained for a hostname.

-**Future support:** This feature relies on the CA issuing certificates without delay.
-If instantaneous issuance becomes uncommon among ACME CAs, we may discontinue this feature in Caddy.
+Be mindful of how quickly your CA is able to issue certificates.
+If it takes more than a few seconds, this will negatively impact the user experience (for the first client only).

 Due to its deferred nature and potential for abuse (if not mitigated through proper configuration), we recommend enabling on-demand TLS only when your actual use case is described above.